Ziebach County, South Dakota: Unorganized territories

 Ziebach County government does not include subdivision into townships.
 The county is divided into three areas of unorganized territory: Dupree, North Ziebach, and South Ziebach.

 Politics

 Ziebach County has traditionally been a swing county.
 Only Ronald Reagan in 1980 and Barack Obama in 2008 have topped sixty percent for either major party in the past six decades.
 Donald Trump won 48% of the vote in 2016, being the county or equivalent he won with the highest percentage of Native Americans.
 Joe Biden won 53% of the vote in 2020.
+It flipped back to Donald Trump in 2024.